danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 ### Devise and Warden for Fast Login

-Devise handles authentication in many Rails apps, and it uses Warden under the hood.
+If your project uses [Devise](https://github.com/heartcombo/devise) for authentication (as many Rails apps do), you can speed up login in tests by using test helpers from it's dependent library, [Warden](https://github.com/wardencommunity/warden/wiki).
 Instead of clicking through login forms in every test, we can sign in programmatically.

 Add `features/support/warden.rb`: